 My background in business and law, including time I spent in the c-suite in corporate America (including in the oil and gas industry, which is not always recognized as a socially conscious industry!!), gave me contacts, tools, resources and best practices to apply to my legal practice and to help social entrepreneurs accomplish great things.
 As I mentioned earlier, the merging of the for-profit mindset and the nonprofit heart are a powerful combination – money & mission or profits & purposes – whatever the term you choose, it’s a powerful merger of two different mindsets.
 It excites me and I have a lot to contribute.

-If you are thinking about becoming a social entrepreneur or if you already have a growing social enterprise and need some legal assistance or business advice, give me a call at 512.888.9860.
+If you are thinking about becoming a social entrepreneur or if you already have a growing social enterprise and need some legal assistance or business advice, get in touch with me.
 I’d love to talk to you more about what you are doing and I how I might be a part of that.

 Mr. Cenkus has been a fantastic lawyer.
 He’s very responsive and well informerd in what he practices.
 Not only is he very professional he is also laid back so it’s almost like working with a friend.
 He has great pricing and won’t micro charge you for every little thing like many other lawyers will.
 I am definitely a happy client!